 - Sunday night: NBC and Peacock

 There’s one other thing of note: if a game is exclusive to the NFL Network or ESPN, it will also air on local TV stations in the regions that the playing teams are from.
 If you already get these services as part of your cable package, you’ll be able to watch at no extra cost.

 British NFL fans can stream all of the action live on Sky Sports.
 If you’re already a Sky subscriber, you can add the required sports channels and watch live on the Sky Go app.
 Additionally, Monday night games will be shown live at 01:00 BST on Channel 5, which you can watch using the free My5 service.

-You can also sign into Sky Sports with a Now TV subscription, but you’ll only be able to watch selected games from the NFL season, instead of the full roster Sky Sports offers.
-This option is far less expensive, however, at £7.99 per month.
+You can also sign into Sky Sports with a Now TV subscription, but you’ll only be able to watch selected games from the NFL season instead of the full roster Sky Sports offers.
+This is also a fairly expensive way to watch, as monthly passes cost £34.99 each.

 The mini-guides above are far from an exhaustive list of NFL sources.
 If your country isn’t mentioned, there’s still a good chance you’ll be able to watch live.
 Just check out the full list of international NFL broadcasters to find official sources in your region.

 Remember that if in doubt, you can always try NFL Game Pass on DAZN.
 This sports streaming platform is available in most countries.
 However, it is known to have strict VPN blocking in place, which makes it difficult to stream content while traveling abroad.